davnavr/SAILAR-lang/doc/src/binary-format.md

 `1`|Record Count|`L`|A non-zero [integer](#integer-size) indicating the number of records in the array.
 `L + 1`|Records|?|The records in the array.

-## Header Field Record
+## Metadata Record
 A record that describes an aspect of the module.
-The content of a header field record starts with a single [identifier](#identifiers) called the field name, which indicates the meaning of the field's contents.
+The content of a metadata record starts with a single [identifier](#identifiers) called the field name, which indicates the meaning of the field's contents.

 Field Name|Description